RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/alpha_todos.md

    When it needs to decrypt local storage data, it can call the decrypt endpoint with the ciphertext to get the plaintext.
 The encryption / decryption endpoints are restricted to a single plugin using the plugin isolation strategy described in the previous post.

+[^1]: RSS and Atom are _feed_ formats--they're techniques for publishing a list of posts, articles, etc. that a website has made available.
+Their design
+      includes the assumption that a _reader_ program wants to get the full of items, and that the publisher has a plan for managing the list of items so that it doesn't get too long.
+That seems like _underspecification_ to me--there are enough unanswered questions about how things should work that different programs that follow all the rules might be making different and contradictory assumptions about the questions that the rules don't answer.
+For now I'm reserving judgment on whether these technologies are useful in this personal-social-media contexr or if different solutions might be more appropriate.

-[^1]: The archive system is _global_--it's intended to support everything that this system does.
+[^2]: The archive system is _global_--it's intended to support everything that this system does.
 The autosave feature I'm discussing is _local_--it's
       a feature of a single plugin (the blog) to the overall system.
 When I'm considering changes to a global system, I want to see a global reason for the changes--I want to see multiple plugins all "agree" on what the change should be.
 Here the situation is that _one_ plugin is interacting badly with the archive system.
 If I change the archive system now, I run the risk of specializing it in a way that makes sense for the blog plugin, but causes problems for other plugins I want to implement in the future.

-[^2]: That is, one [origin](https://developer.mozilla.org/en-US/docs/Glossary/Origin) can't see the local storage from a different origin, but all the pages
+[^3]: That is, one [origin](https://developer.mozilla.org/en-US/docs/Glossary/Origin) can't see the local storage from a different origin, but all the pages
       from a given origin share a local storage namespace.